Total Pageviews

 In 1996, it was silent once more, but saved a year later by Glenmorangie, which paid £7m for the distillery and stock – or what there was of it.
 By this time, Ardbeg had built its reputation as one of the cult single malts.
 Glenmorangie’s task therefore was both to manage expectations, eke out the remaining stock, and start recreating the brand.
 In an inspired move they also invested in a visitor centre and cafĂ© (for years pretty much the only place to eat in the south of Islay).

 The whiskies of Ardbeg are usually heavily peated malts.
 Compared to other Islay malts Ardbeg doesn’t focus on the sea and salt tastes.
 They rather focus on aromas of spices, malt or sweet tones like vanilla and chocolate.
-Their core range consists of the Ardbeg TEN, Uigeadail and Corryvreckan.
+Their core range consists of the Ardbeg TEN, Uigeadail NAS and Corryvreckan NAS.
 The TEN is named after its age.
 Uigeadail was named after the Loch Uigeadail a lake.
 The Corryvreckan is a famous sea vortex between the Isle of Jura and the Isle of Scarba.

 The stock profile meant that its first age statement release was a 17-year-old, while it would take until 2008 for its own Ardbeg 10-year-old to appear.
 From 2004, however, there had been incremental releases: ’Very Young’, ‘Still Young’ and ‘Almost There’ showed the work in progress.
 In 2004, LVMH bought both Glenmorangie and Ardbeg, and prices were ramped up as expected.
 Ardbeg was to benefit from Glenmorangie's signature cask policy.